How To Grill Ribs

 For indirect grilling on a charcoal grill, place a drip pan filled with water under the area where the ribs will be cooking.
 This helps to create moisture and also catches any drippings, preventing flare-ups.
 Carefully position the ribs on the cooking grates, away from direct heat.
 Close the lid and let the ribs cook slowly, turning occasionally for even cooking.

-See also How To Light A Charcoal Grill
+See also How To Cook A Ribeye Roast On The Grill

 Smoking Wood and Flavoring